 Heart failure is a major public health problem in the western world.
 In the United States alone there are about 5 million Americans living with the diagnosis of heart failure.
 It is also estimated that another 550,000 Americans are diagnosed with this condition every year.1 Heart failure accounts for about 15 million physician office visits every year.2 It is the most common Medicare discharge diagnosis, accounting for more healthcare costs than any other condition in the United States.3 The overall prevalence of heart failure is increasing.
 This increase has been attributed to the aging population and the advances in the treatment of coronary artery disease (CAD) that have led to more people surviving initial events of acute myocardial infarction.4 Heart failure is primarily a disease of the elderly, as evidenced by the fact that 80% of the patients admitted with heart failure are older than 65 years.5 The incidence of heart failure among people aged 65 years and older is about 10 per 1000 population.1 The estimated direct and indirect cost of heart failure in the United States is $37.2 billion.6

 Hypertension is the most common risk factor for heart failure, followed by antecedent acute myocardial infarction (AMI).7 Other risk factors include diabetes, metabolic syndrome, and dilated cardiomyopathy.
-(See Table 2.)
+(See Table 1.)
 Diabetes mellitus substantially increases the risk of developing heart failure, especially among post-menopausal women with established CAD.
 Heart failure incidence increases with each additional risk factor.
 For example, the annual incidence of heart failure among nondiabetic women with no risk factors is 0.4%.
 This risk increases to 3.4% in nondiabetic women with at least three risk factors.
 Among diabetic patients with no additional risk factors, the annual incidence of heart failure is 3.0%, compared with 8.2% among diabetics with at least three additional risk factors.8 Dilated cardiomyopathy accounts for a substantial number of cases of heart failure.
-About one-third of patients with cardiomyopathy may have a genetic predisposition.9 Thus, it may be important to screen family members of patients presenting with heart failure secondary to idiopathic cardiomyopathy.
+About one-third of patients with cardiomyopathy may have a genetic predisposition.9

 Classification of Heart Failure